afcarl/simple_dpm/README.md

 Example
 -------

+The results below are for the default settings in the `dp_mixture.py` file.

+![Observed Data](https://github.com/tansey/simple_dpm/raw/master/points.png)

 We start with 200 observed data points drawn from the true distribution.

-![Observed Data](https://github.com/tansey/simple_dpm/raw/master/points.png)
+![DPM Gibbs Results](https://github.com/tansey/simple_dpm/raw/master/results.png)

 The results of running with the default parameters are below.

-![DPM Gibbs Results](https://github.com/tansey/simple_dpm/raw/master/results.png)
+![DPM Cluster Sizes](https://github.com/tansey/simple_dpm/raw/master/cluster_counts.png)

 Since the true number of clusters is three, it's a good sign that it looks like that's approximately the mode of the distribution.

-![DPM Cluster Sizes](https://github.com/tansey/simple_dpm/raw/master/cluster_counts.png)

 Sensitivity
 -----------